-You’ve got to figure that any animal with the word “angora” in it is going to be a pretty good-looking animal.
-And is probably going to have a really soft coat of hair, and in the case of the Turkish Angora, you would be right!
+You’ve got to figure that any animal with the word “angora” in it will be a pretty good-looking animal.
+And he is probably going to have a soft coat of hair, and in the case of the Turkish Angora, you would be right!
+But these cats are much more than just a pretty face with a fantastic coat of hair; they also have a ton of energy, making owning one a ton of fun.

 If of course…

-You’re into cats that like to run and play a lot.
-Which brings us to why we wanted to write an article about the Turkish Angora.
-You see, in this article, we want to take a moment and discuss what it might be like to own one of these awesome cats so that if you ever get an opportunity to get your hands on one, you won’t be disappointed that you did six months later.
+You’re into cats that like to run and play, so we wanted to write an article about the Turkish Angora.
+You see, in this article, we want to take a moment and discuss what it might be like to own one of these incredible cats so that if you ever get an opportunity to get your hands on one, you won’t be disappointed that you did six months later.
+So, without further ado, let’s dive right in.

 Turkish Angora Cat Breed Fast Facts